-PSD will be updating its guidance documents in 2022 with potential implementation actions included in the 2022 Comprehensive Energy Plan, from existing regional plans that have received a determination of compliance, and from other sources.
-We also offer potential starting points for consideration as italicized text under each standard.
-Plans are encouraged to promote as diverse a portfolio of approaches as possible in each sector, or if not, to explain why they take a more targeted approach.
-Implementation actions may fit best in a holistic discussion contained within a plan's energy element, though cross-referencing to other relevant plan elements is also acceptable. s must demonstrate a commitment to achieving each standard in policies, objeions of policies, objectives, and actions can be found on p.
+regiona text un a more other r Il be updating its guidance documents in 2022 with potential implementation and plans that have received a determination of compliance, and from other sour der each standard.
+Plans are encouraged to promote as diverse a portfolio of a targeted approach.
+Implementation actions may fit best in a holistic discussion elevant plan elements is also acceptable. rces.
+We a approache a containe also offer es as poss ed within potential starting points for consideration as italicized ible in each sector, or if not, to explain why they take a plan's energy element, though cross-referencing to s must demonstrate a commitment to achieving each standard in policies, objetions of policies, objectives, and actions can be found on p.
 52 of the Vermont S • s your plan's energy element contain policies or objectives on the vation and efficient use of energy in buildings? ⊠ Yes □ No Page: Strategy 4, Climate/Energy Paragraph: 2.Municipal Assistance,4.Thermal Sector Partnerships 4a-e Notes: Click or tap here to enter text.
 A. Does the plan encourage conservation by individuals and organizations?
 (Actions, objectives, and policies could include educational activities and events such as convening or sponsoring weatherization workshops, supporting local energy committees, encouraging the use of existing utility and other efficiency and conservation programs and funding sources, etc.) ⊠ Yes □ No Page: Strategy 4, Climate/Energy Paragraph: 4.
 Thermal Sector Partnerships a, b Notes: Click or tap here to enter text. В. Does the plan promote efficient and climate resilient buildings?
 (Actions, objectives, and policies could include education on and promotion of residential and commercial building energy standards for new construction and existing buildings, including additions, alterations, renovations and repairs; promoting the implementation of residential and commercial building efficiency ratings and labeling; assistance to municipalities considering adopting stretch codes; identification of buildings and facilities that serve critical community functions, etc.) ⊠ Yes □ No Page: Strategy 4, Climate/Energy Paragraph: 4.
 Thermal Sector Partnerships d.
 Notes: Click or tap here to enter text.
 C. Does the plan promote decreased use of fossil fuels for heating?
 (Actions, objectives, and policies could promote switching to wood, liquid biofuels, biogas, geothermal, and/or electricity (e.g. beneficial electrification).
 Suitable devices include advanced wood heating systems and cold-climate heat pumps, as well as use of more energy efficient heating systems; and identifying potential locations for, and barriers to, deployment of biomass district heating and/or thermal-led combined heat and power systems in the region) ⊠ Yes □ No Page: Strategy 4, Climate/Energy Paragraph: 4, Thermal Sector Partnerships a, b Notes: Click or tap here to enter text.